herpichRmit/SuperPrice/docs/Software Requirements Specification.md

 ## ID Conventions

 - HOM ← Home page

 - PRO ← Product page

 - SEA ← Search results

 - CHE ← Checkout

 - SHO ← Shopping cart

 - LOG ← log in (sign in and sign up)

 ## Priority conventions

--   Should/would/could are three categories used to describe a feature's
+- Should/would/could are three categories used to describe a feature’s
-    > priority
+  \> priority

 ## Requirement conventions

 ### Description and Priority